longturn/freeciv21/docs/Modding/Tilesets/terrain.rst

 .. todo::
     Documentation is still missing for:

-    * Sprite dimensions, in particular in hexagonal mode where it's counter-intuitive.
+    * Sprite dimensions, in particular in hexagonal mode where it is counter-intuitive.
-    * Blending
+    * Blending.
-    * The mask sprite and what happens at the edge of the map
+    * The mask sprite and what happens at the edge of the map.
     * A general introduction to the structure (``[layer*]`` and ``[tile_*]`` sections).
 Some of this is already there at the bottom of but would need reformatting.